MorphOS: History

 The project began in 1999, based on the Quark microkernel.
 The earliest versions of MorphOS ran only via PPC accelerator cards on the Amiga computers, and required portions of AmigaOS to fully function.
 A collaborative effort between the companies bPlan (of which the lead MorphOS developer is a partner) and Thendic-France in 2002 resulted in the first regular, non-prototype production of bPlan-engineered Pegasos computers capable of running MorphOS or Linux.
 Thendic-France had financial problems and folded; however, the collaboration continued under the new banner of "Genesi".
 A busy promotional year followed in 2003, with appearances at conventions and exhibitions in several places around the world, including the Consumer Electronics Show (CES) in Las Vegas.

 After some bitter disagreements within the MorphOS development team in 2003 and 2004, culminating with accusations by a MorphOS developer that he and others had not been paid, the Ambient desktop interface was released under GPL and is now actively developed by the Ambient development team.
 Subject to GPL rules, Ambient continues to be included in the commercial MorphOS product.
 An alternative MorphOS desktop system is Scalos.

+Beginning with the release of MorphOS 2.0 in 2008, development shifted from its original Pegasos and Amiga PowerUP focus toward broader support for PowerPC-based hardware, particularly Apple Macintosh systems.
+Subsequent releases added compatibility with the Mac mini G4, eMac, Power Mac G4, PowerBook G4, iBook G4, and selected Power Mac G5 models, significantly expanding the platform's potential user base.
+During the same period, the operating system gained a native TCP/IP stack, enhanced graphics and multimedia capabilities, improved hardware support, and new desktop applications, reflecting an ongoing effort to modernize the system while maintaining compatibility with classic Amiga software.

 Characteristics and versions

-Developed for PowerPC CPUs from Freescale and IBM, it also supports the original AmigaOS Motorola 68000 series (68k, MC680x0) applications via proprietary task-based emulation, and most AmigaOS PPC applications via API wrappers.
+Developed for PowerPC central processing units (CPUs) from Freescale and IBM, it also supports the original AmigaOS Motorola 68000 series (68k, MC680x0) applications via proprietary task-based emulation, and most AmigaOS PPC applications via application programming interface (API) wrappers.
 It is API compatible with AmigaOS 3.1 and has a GUI based on the Magic User Interface (MUI).

 Besides the Pegasos version of MorphOS, there is a version for Amiga computers equipped with PowerUP accelerator cards produced by Phase5.
 This version is free, as is registration.
 If unregistered, it slows down after each two-hour session.
 PowerUP MorphOS was most recently updated on 23 February 2006; however, it does not exceed the feature set or advancement of the Pegasos release.

 A version of MorphOS for the Efika, a very small mainboard based on the ultra-low-power MPC5200B processor from Freescale, has been shown at exhibitions and user gatherings in Germany.
-Current (since 2.0) release of MorphOS supports the Efika.
+Since the release of 2.0, MorphOS supports Efika.